About

 Expand the number of LRGs publicly endorsing the Compacts through the Marrakech Mayors Declaration.

-Collect and showcase bold, people-centred local actions that achieve or exceed the GCM and GCR Compacts to facilitate cross-fertilisation, peer learning and replication.
+Collect and showcase bold, people-centred local actions that achieve or exceed the GCM and GCR Compacts to facilitate cross-fertilization, peer learning and replication.

-Create a cohort of publicly recognised LRG leaders engaged in robust GCM and GCR implementation to motivate scaling, investment and new local-national-global partnerships.
+Create a cohort of publicly recognized LRG leaders engaged in robust GCM and GCR implementation to motivate scaling, investment and new local-national-global partnerships.

 Why Join?